Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Conclusions

-However, even if the ghost dressing function for not too small momenta has been well fitted by a weakly IR singular behavior (see \Eq{eq:fitghost}), thus hiding a IR finite limit, the result for the running couling $\alpha_s(p)$ turned out to be robust what concerns the compatibility with the infrared {\it decoupling solution} of DS and FRG equations.
+Although the ghost dressing function in the restricted momentum range has been equally well fitted by a weakly IR singular behavior (see \Eq{eq:fitghost}) or with an IR regular ansatz \Eq{eq:fitghost2}, thus leaving open an IR finite limit, the result for the running coupling $\alpha_s(p)$ turned out to be robust, what emphasizes the compatibility with the infrared {\it decoupling solution} of Dyson-Schwinger and functional renormalization group equations.